Humphrevul History, Family Crest & Coats of Arms

-Norman Conquest of England of 1066.
+Humphrevul is a name whose history on English soil dates back to the wave of migration that followed the Norman Conquest of England of 1066.
 The Humphrevul family lived in "Amfreville, in the viscounty of Evereux, which was held by the service of two knights.
 This family came to England at the Conquest."
-CITATION[CLOSE]

 Early Origins of the Humphrevul family